Unidata/netcdf-c/docs/dispatch.md

 # Appendix A. Changing NC_DISPATCH_VERSION

-When new entries are added to the *struct NC_Dispatch* type -- located in *include/netcdf_dispatch.h.in -- it is necessary to do two things.
+When new entries are added to the *struct NC_Dispatch* type `located in include/netcdf_dispatch.h.in` it is necessary to do two things.

 1. Bump the NC_DISPATCH_VERSION number
 2. Modify the existing dispatch tables to include the new entries.
 It if often the case that the new entries do not mean anything for